Frequently asked Questions

 The Health Identifiers Act permits the disclosure of an individual’s IHI information to a Health Services Provider who is providing, or has provided, or is proposing to provide, a health service to that individual.
 IHI information may also be disclosed to a number of named authorised disclosees who may use the information for a particular secondary purpose such as public health, health promotion, health service management or research.

 Can health insurance companies access the IHI Register?

 Health insurance companies will only have access to the IHI Register for secondary purposes such as health promotion, health service management or research.
 They will only have access to anonymised information.
 They will not be able to identify you or your personal, clinical or medical information.

 Can health insurance companies use my IHI?

 Yes.
 It may be that they are provided your IHI number in correspondence with your health service provider for administrative and billing purposes.
-They cannot use this to access any clinical or medical information about you.
+They can not use this to access any clinical or medical information about you.

 Yes.
-Before any third-party organisation can use the IHI in their systems, they must prove to the IHI Business Service that their system is secure and that their organisation has appropriate policies and procedures in place to ensure they only use the IHI for the right purposes.
+Before any third-party organisation can use the IHI in their systems, they must prove to the IHI Business Unit that their system is secure, and that their organisation has appropriate policies and procedures in place to ensure they only use the IHI for the right purposes.
 They will have to sign a legal agreement.
 They can be prosecuted under the Data Protection Act or the Health Identifiers Act if they don’t abide by these terms.